mlflow/mlflow-export-import/README_collection.md

 Tools that copy registered models and their versions' runs along with the runs' experiment.

-When exporting a registered models the associated following objects will be exported:
+When exporting a registered models the following model's associated objects will be exported:
 * All the latest versions of a model.
 * The run associated with each version.
 * The experiment that the run belongs to.